-It is important that you complete the health history prior to admission to ensure we know in advance about any history of risks of or actual blood clots.
+It is important that you complete the health history prior to admission to ensure we know in advance about any history of risks or actual blood clots.
 On the day of admission, the nurse will assess your level (if any) of risk.
-Additionally, any risks will be discussed with the anaesthetist.
+Additionally, any risks will be discussed with the Anaesthetist.
 You may be prescribed additional blood clot prevention devices (such as compression socks) or medication following surgery, depending on your risks, and any contraindications to the devices or medication.
 It is important you mobilise early and perform regular leg exercises whilst you are sitting or lying down.
-Before leaving, you should ask your doctor what you will need to do at home and for how long.
 The nursing staff will document any at home requirements on the discharge paperwork for you and your GP to see.

-While in hospital, and after you go home, it is important that you immediately tell your nurse or your doctor if you experience any pain, tenderness or swelling in either leg, or any shortness of breath or chest pain.
+While in hospital, and after you go home, it is important that you immediately tell your Nurse or your Doctor if you experience any pain, tenderness or swelling in either leg, or any shortness of breath or chest pain.
 You must not ignore these symptoms.